niranjannt/TM4C123GXLProjects/README.md

 <details>
 <summary><b>⚡ LED Reaction Time Game</b></summary>

-A simple game that measures how quickly the player reacts to a randomly lit LED.
+A game that measures how quickly the player reacts to a randomly lit LED.
 Reaction times are displayed on the LCD in milliseconds.

 ### ✨ Features
 - Random LED activation with **SysTick**